StalkCD/stalkcd_cockpit/README.md

 ## Usage
-It is assumed that each StalkCD service is stored in a higher-level directory (e.g. source). source
+It is assumed that each StalkCD service is stored in a higher-level directory (e.g. source).
+This simplifies the use of the Docker compose file.
+It should like:

+source
 - stalkcd_cockpit
 - stalkcd_extended
 - stalkcd_characteristics
-This simplifies the use of the Docker compose file.

 Use the docker-compose.yml if you have your own atlas mongodb.
 - The URL for accessing the database must be adapted in the [characteristics service](https://github.com/StalkCD/stalkcd_characteristics).